keitharc/karrow/karrow2/readme.md

 * What I did differently:
   * Three finger arrow keys
+  * brought back left traditonal control characters
   * The traditional shift forced ?/ to be moved in a strange location.
 The V points to it if that helps.
-V also points to f12.
+  * Calculator layout in code layer(this is why f12 is at bottom) V also points to f12.
   * C points to caps lock and comma. cool?
-  * shift ctrl alt cmd/win easy to hit all at once.
   * Had to have ctrl shift junction so I removed alt + shift.
-  * <-  +> that was unintintional the similes.
-There's more, it's neat how it all came together.
-  * Calculator layout in code layer(this is why f12 is at bottom)
+Useful with arrows and bs.
+  * less than & zoom out & -;  greater than & zoom in & +. kinda goes together.
   * !@#$%^ in code layer, like 123456
-  * added characters in all layers(see images below)
+  * added characters in all layers(see images below) gota have insert.

 ![Default](z1base.png)
 ![Default](z2media.png)